hasura/graphql-engine/docs/graphql/manual/auth/authorization/index.rst

 Learn tutorial
 ^^^^^^^^^^^^^^

-If you'd like to learn about access control by following a tutorial, check out our `auth learn course <https://hasura.io/learn/graphql/hasura-auth-slack/introduction/>`__.
+If you'd like to learn about access control by following a tutorial, check out our Learn course, `Authentication with Hasura <https://hasura.io/learn/graphql/hasura-auth-slack/introduction/>`__.

 **See:**